-All new students will sit diagnostic assessment, which will be sent to their previous school to complete.
-This is NOT an entry level test into BSB but to ascertain the suitability of subjects and levels in advance of their arrival in September.
+All new students will sit a diagnostic assessment, which will be sent to their previous school to complete.
+This is NOT an entry level test into BSB but rather a means to ascertaining the suitability of subjects and levels in advance of their arrival in September.